-Some coaching clients have specific ambitions, such as improving stress management, growing their business, or losing weight.
-Other coaching clients can have less-precise goals, like achieving more balance in their lives, finding their true selves, or exploring a new career.
+Some coaching clients have specific ambitions, such as improving stress management, becoming more assertive, or increasing self-care.
+Other coaching clients can have less-precise goals, like achieving more balance in their lives, finding their true selves, or healing from narcissistic abuse.

 I couldn’t be happier with my new career.
 It’s definitely a win-win situation.

-If you want someone to be honest, supportive, and creative while advancing your motivation and inspiring you to stay dedicated to your vision, a life coach is in your future!
+If you want someone to be honest, supportive, and creative while advancing your motivation and inspiring you to stay dedicated to your vision, a life coach may be in your future.

 Or if you’re looking to have a rewarding career where you work with determined, motivated clients, who are changing their lives for the better, life coaching can be your future!

 Are you ready to heal and thrive after narcissistic abuse?
 Click Here